seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ## The WCAG guidelines our tests cover

-So far I have the following test, each of them can be tied back to a specific WCAG guideline, here is the complete list of test cases followed by a breakdown of what guidelines are being checked in the test:
+So we have written a number of test and each of them can be tied back to a specific WCAG guideline, here is the complete list of test cases followed by a breakdown of what guidelines are being checked in the test:

 ### Form inputs have associated labels